ClouDesire/docusaurus/docs/platform.md

   interface) with all the instructions needed to access its own instance of the application he paid for (URL, default login and password)

-Deployer also manage the provisioning of bare VM products, but in this case no data disk will be attached and no configuration take place into the VM.
+Deployer also manages the provisioning of bare VM products, but in this case no data disk will be attached and no configuration take place into the VM.